willyvaessen/100DaysofCode/README.md

 After not having done a lot yesterday, today it's time to continue working on the larger screen layouts.
 I saw some little things that I need to work out, and I'm thinking of getting rid of the current nav-area position/layout.
 I have the feeling that it's not working out as intended.

+## 15 August 2023
+* Added favicon to my website design.
+I reused a logo I once designed with my initials: WV
+* Added Cantora font to the design.
+This is the font I used in 2020 to create my WV logo, and I still like the typography, so I'll stick with that.
+* removed the nav-bar part of my html.
+I didn't like the way it ended up, so I chose to allow the profile wrapper to become wider on larger screens.
+I will need to do some cleaning up in my stylesheet though.